What is Ansible – Advantages and Disadvantages

 9. Security

-Ansible emphasizes security best practices, such as using SSH encryption for communication and providing options for credential management, including vaults for sensitive data.
+Ansible emphasizes security by using SSH encryption for communication and offering credential management options, including vaults for sensitive data.

-Ansible provides modules and playbooks for automating security-related tasks, such as system hardening, compliance checks, vulnerability scanning, and patch management.
+Ansible includes modules and playbooks for automating security tasks like system hardening, compliance checks, vulnerability scanning, and patch management.
 By automating these tasks, organizations can ensure that security measures are consistently applied across their infrastructure and systems, reducing the risk of misconfiguration and vulnerabilities.

 10. Cost-Effective